makelly/groucho/README.md

 ## Data
 The data needed to be inserted into templates is organised into separate json files.
 Data files are defined for:
-* Publisher - the organisation who is publishing the event.
+* Publisher - the organisation which is publishing the event.
-* Provider - the health care provider who is the source, origin, of the event.
+* Provider - the health care provider which is the source, origin, of the event.
 In most situations publisher and provider will be the same, but can be different.
 * Encounter - the health care encounter associated with the event.
 This will include the type of health care service and delivery location.
 * Patient - the patient associated with the event.
 * Event - the actual event specific data.